Human Nutrition Department

 Nutrition Research Design

 This course introduces the research methodologies and techniques used to study human nutrition.
 Focusing on the research question, students will develop a research plan, through the review of existing literature, and articulation of methods that will best answer the research question.
 Different approaches to research will be covered including qualitative, quantitative and mixed methodologies, noting that each approach consists of multiple methods that may be used.
 Credit will be granted for only one of HNU 384 or 385.
-Prerequisites: STAT 101 and credit for all courses in the first two years of the human nutrition program sequence.
+Prerequisites: STAT 101; HNU 242.
 Three credits.

 Food Availability

 An examination of the vital issues that surround our national and global food supply from production to consumption.
 The course will explore interdependency of the many factors underlying the science of food and feeding of people, including the relation of nutrition to health and social policy decisions, the food supply, and access to food, food security, food technology, and domestic and global food distribution.
-Open to students in all faculties.
+Open to students in all faculties with permission of the instructor.
 Three credits.

 Nutrition in Aging